-The notable improvement in FijiCare's financial results can be attributed to several key factors such as market expansion with increased gross written premiums and increased market share; enhanced claims management whereby, approximately 176,000 claims were processed in 2024 achieving an exceptional claims settlement ratio of 97%; and diversified revenue streams resulting from solid performance of subsidiary companies and the expansion of various revenue sources.
+The notable improvement in FijiCare's financial results can be attributed to several key factors:

+- 1. Market Expansion Growth in gross written premium and increased market share. - 2.
+Enhanced Claims Management Approximately 176,000 claims were processed in 2024, achieving an impressive claims settlement ratio of 97%. - 3.
+Diversified Revenue Streams Strong performance from subsidiary companies and the expansion of various revenue sources.